-Josh and Miriam Retallick - and their grandson Ben - seem almost a part of the wild and rugged Cornish landscape of 1913.
-Yet, as a revolutionary spirit of change sweeps across the country with terrifying haste, endangering the institutions of both mining and marriage, they symbolise Bodmin Moor at its most vulnerable.
+Josh and Miriam Retallick and their grandson Ben seem almost part of the wild and rugged Cornish landscape of 1913.
+Yet a revolutionary spirit of change is sweeping across the country - and the whole of Europe - with terrifying haste.

 A book you may not want to put down, but when you do finish it you are likely to be looking over your shoulder for a long time. - NORTH NORFOLK NEWS